1Cr18Ni9/d3-util/README.md

 # d3-util
-A collection of utilities for drawing legend.
+A collection of utilities based on `d3.v3.x` for drawing legend.

-### Features:

 ## Features:
 - familiar syntax with d3 and simple to use